 Formula: (Transaction Costs + Changeover Costs + Inventory Costs) ÷ Total Revenue

 Implementation: Calculate quarterly with a target of consistent reduction.
-CCI quantifies the hidden costs of complexity, ensuring they remain visible to leadership.
+CCI quantifies the hidden costs of complexity, keeping them visible to leadership.

 What Tools Enable Successful Implementation?